-In its 2019 guidelines on the treatment of rheumatoid arthritis, The American College of Rheumatology updated guidelines on the treatment of rheumatoid arthritis (2019).
+In 2019, The American College of Rheumatology updated guidelines on the treatment of rheumatoid arthritis (2019).
 In this update, the following 11 measures of disease activity were identified as fulfilling a minimum standard for regular use in most clinical settings:

-Disease Activity Score (DAS) Routine Assessment of Patient Index Data 3 (RAPID3) Routine Assessment of Patient Index Data 5 (RAPID5) Clinical Disease Activity Index (CDAI) Disease Activity Score with 28 joints (DAS28-ESR/CRP) Patient Derived DAS28, Hospital Universitario La Princesa Index (HUPI) Multibiomarker Disease Activity Score (MBDA score, Vectra DA) Rheumatoid Arthritis Disease Activity Index (RADAI) Rheumatoid Arthritis Disease Activity Index 5 (RADAI-5) Simplified Disease Activity Index (SDAI)
+Disease Activity Score (DAS)

+Routine Assessment of Patient Index Data 3 (RAPID3)

+Routine Assessment of Patient Index Data 5 (RAPID5)

+Clinical Disease Activity Index (CDAI)

+Disease Activity Score with 28 joints (DAS28-ESR/CRP)

+Patient Derived DAS28, Hospital Universitario La Princesa Index (HUPI)

+Multibiomarker Disease Activity Score (MBDA score, Vectra DA)

+Rheumatoid Arthritis Disease Activity Index (RADAI) Rheumatoid Arthritis Disease Activity Index 5 (RADAI-5) Simplified Disease Activity Index (SDAI)

-Although the original Vectra DA test is included in this list, the current commercially available version of the test that is now called Vectra, which includes the leptin-adjusted MBDA score (now called the "adjusted MBDA score") that was not addressed in the 2019 ACR guideline.
+Although the original Vectra DA test is included in this list, the current commercially available version of the test that is now called Vectra, includes the leptin-adjusted MBDA score (now called the "adjusted MBDA score") that was not addressed in the 2019 ACR guideline.
 This is because evidence on Vectra with the adjusted MBDA score was published subsequent to the ACR review end date.